PFython/WhatsAppCloud/README.md

 >  **SOAP BOX ALERT!** A shocking number of API tutorials mix credentials and config data together in the same script.
 In my opinion and many others’, this is **bad practice** and not to be emulated, so let’s start with a better way right from the outset…

 Here’s an example of a standalone config file you can use once you’ve created your first WhatsApp Cloud App on the developers’ portal (details below).
-You’ll just need to add your own credentials then save as ***config.py***:
+If you've installed `whatsappcloud` using `pip` it's like to be in your AppData\Roaming folder e.g. `C:\Users\peter\AppData\Roaming\Python\Python39\site-packages\whatsappcloud\whatsappcloud_config.py`:

 ![](Screenshot%202.png)